Custom models

 |---|---|

-| --pooling mean | Wraps the encoder output in ReduceMean across the sequence axis, masked by the attention mask. |
+| --pooling mean | Wraps the encoder output in ReduceMean across the emitted token sequence. |

 | --pooling cls | Wraps the encoder output in Gather(axis=1, indices=[0]) — takes the CLS token's hidden state. |